tkruse/build-bench/README.md

 Running junit 4.11 tests with scala was a pain, because getting junit 4.x to work was not trivial, required 3rd party testing libs in specific versions.

+Getting buck to do anything was a real pain, so many details to consider that are settled by convention inother build tools.
+Most failures had no helpful error messages.
+Making buck run existing tests was painful because buck will try to run any class it finds as a testcase, and fail if it is not (TestUtils, abstract test classes), and does not provide any help in filtering what shall be considered a TestCase.

+Leiningen does not have any easy option to run junit tests, so it's benchmark results are not to be compared.

+buildr (and scala I think) used the current CLASSPATH when running tests (instead of an isolated classpath).
+That caused surprising test failures.

 ## Running
 ```
 $ make clean all --silent